coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [djui_hud_is_mouse_locked](#djui_hud_is_mouse_locked)

 ### Description
-Returns if the cursor is hidden and constrained to the window
+Checks if the cursor is locked to the window

 ### Lua Example
 `local booleanValue = djui_hud_is_mouse_locked()`